-This sweet potato hummus is a deliciously spicy update to the classic with the addition of roasted sweet potato and spices.
-And its totally addictive!
+This sweet potato hummus is a spicy twist on the classic, with the addition of roasted sweet potato and spices.
+And it’s totally addictive!

-I love hummus as much as the next person, but sometimes you need to shake things up, and this Moroccan Sweet Potato Hummus makes a delicious change.
+I love hummus as much as the next person, but sometimes you need to shake things up, and this Moroccan-styled Sweet Potato Hummus is a delicious alternative to traditional hummus.

-This brilliantly orange, spiced dip is packed with flavour and perfect for afternoon snacking or spreading on everything from toast to bagels or your favourite crackers.
+This brilliantly colored, spicy dip is perfect for afternoon snacking or spreading on everything from toast to bagels or your favorite crackers.

 To serve this dip I’ve gone with the amazing seeded crackers from A Modern Way To Cook by Anna Jones.
 If you don’t have Anna’s book, it is definitely one to add to the collection.

-- Preheat oven to 200 celsius (400 Fahrenheit).
+Preheat oven to 400 degrees (F).
 Place the sweet potato on a baking tray and bake for 45 minutes or until tender.

-- While the sweet potato is baking turn on your smallest gas burner and place the capsicum (bell pepper) directly on the flame, use tongs to turn every so often, or until the skin is lightly charred.
-If you don't have a gas cooktop, place under the grill (broiler).
+While the sweet potato is baking turn on your smallest gas burner and place the bell pepper directly on the flame, using tongs to turn every so often, or until the skin is lightly charred.
 Repeat with the chili.
-Once the skin is charred, place capsicum (not the chili) in the oven for 15 minutes, or until tender.
-Place in a bowl and cover with plastic wrap.
+Once the skin is charred, place bell pepper (not the chili) in the oven for 15 minutes, or until tender.
+Place both the bell pepper and chili in a bowl and cover with plastic wrap for a few minutes.
 This will help make the process of removing the skin easier.
 Once cooled remove the skin of the capsicum and chili and discard the stalk and seeds.